pingcap/docs-cn/partitioned-raft-kv.md

 * It does not support EBS volume snapshot backup yet.
 * It does not support online unsafe recovery or Titan yet.
 * It does not support the tikv-ctl command-line tool yet.
+* It is not compatible with TiFlash yet.
 * You cannot enable or disable this feature after the cluster is initialized.